elastic/kibana/x-pack/plugins/actions/README.md

 });
 ```

-## Actions
+## RESTful API

 Using an action type requires an action to be created that will contain and encrypt configuration for a given action type.

-### API
+See below for CRUD operations using the API.

 #### `POST /api/action`: Create action